SIKABUDHIN/TASK-MANAGAR/README.md

-# TaskFlow - A Responsive Task Manager App
+# TASK MANAGAR - A Responsive Task Manager App

-TaskFlow is a modern, responsive task management web application inspired by tools like Trello and Notion Tasks.
+TASK MANAGAR is a modern, responsive task management web application inspired by tools like Trello and Notion Tasks.
 It provides a clean, intuitive interface for users to manage their tasks efficiently across different stages of completion.

-## Live Demo &amp; Repository
+## Live Demo & Repository

 - **Live Demo:** [Link to your deployed application]
 - **GitHub Repository:** [Link to your GitHub repository]